yugioh-artworks/artworks-index/README.md

 _(The `source` value is an internal identifier, and is currently considered to be an implementation detail.
 Do not rely on its value at this time.)_

-All paths listed in `manifest.json` are relative to the repository root.
+All paths listed in `manifest.json` should be resolved relative to the repository base.
 For example, a value of `/foo/bar/baz.png` refers to the artwork at `https://artworks.ygorganization.com/foo/bar/baz.png`.
+Note that manifest.json may contain both absolute and relative URLs.

 That's all.
 We also have an [interactive demonstrator](https://artworks.ygorganization.com) for you to peruse.
 If anything is unclear, or you think this documentation could be improved, please don't hesitate to get in touch.